cycloptux/GiselleBot-Documentation/docs/source/modules-docs.rst

 There are a lot of guides and tutorials about how to activate Developer Mode and how to get an ID for an entity in Discord. `This link <https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID->`_ will bring you to the official Discord support page about this topic.

+Obtaining a role ID may be trivial: you can obtain the role ID by prepending a role mention with ``\``, but that message will still mention the role.

+In order to make your life easier, the bot offers a |bot_prefix|\ roleid command.
+More details **here** (link currently not working).

 Parenthesis
 ===========